ADVANTICS/documentation/power-modules/ADM-PC-LL25/theory_of_operation.md

 #### Current limit

-The maximum output current is 65 Amps.
+The maximum output current is 70 Amps for hardware revision 4.
+For earlier versions, current limit is 60 Amps.
+If you are using a UP25 as PFC unit, then the maximum current limit is 52 Amps.

 #### Power limit

-The module maximum power is 25 KW.
+The module maximum power is 30 KW for hardware revision 4.
+For earlier versions, power limit is 25 KW.
 Operation under that level is safe.
 Contact Advantics if your application requires slightly higher power levels.

 #### Thermal limit